MetaDocencia/SitioWeb/content/en/curso/intro-ABC-online/index.md

     - "MetaDocencia"
 type: course
 weight: 1
+tags:
+  - Herramientas pedagógicas
 ---

+{{% toc %}}

 ### Objectives

-To introduce basic good practices for classroom management using Zoom or a similar online meeting platform.
+To introduce basic good practices for classroom (or seminar, workshop, talk) management using Zoom or a similar online meeting platform.
 Every detail of the workshop, from the demonstration of interest and pre-registration form to the feedback request at the end of the workshop, including its execution using Zoom, is a demonstration of the strategies that can be adopted or adapted to any synchronous teaching.

 During this online workshop:

 * We will demonstrate how to contact and prepare students to join a synchronous class

-* We will demonstrate how to manage a 15-person synchronous virtual classroom using Zoom
+* We will demonstrate how to manage an up-to-20-person synchronous virtual classroom using Zoom

 * We will see examples of how to create a positive environment for our audience